-Two years in early access saw Compulsion Games’ We Happy Few transform from procedurally generated survival sim to Bioshock-esque narrative drama, with appropriately schizophrenic results.
+Two years in early access saw We Happy Few transform from a procedurally generated survival sim to a Bioshock-esque narrative drama, with appropriately schizophrenic results.

-It presents an interesting spin on the ‘What if the Nazis won the war?’ trope, with the beleaguered Brits placated with a drug called Joy that makes everything seem wonderful, despite the truth being anything but.
+It presents an interesting spin on the ‘What if the Nazis won the war?’ trope, with the beleaguered residents of fictional British archipelago Wellington Wells placated with a drug called Joy that makes them forget the horrors of the occupation.

-When tripping balls on Joy, the world takes on the psychedelic rainbow hue of an acid trip.
-Without it, you can see through the veneer to the ruin and squalor beneath, glimpsing a nation in an acute state of post traumatic stress disorder, desperate to forget some terrible secret about what happened to all the children.
+When high on Joy, the world takes on the psychedelic rainbow hue of an acid trip.
+Without it, you can see the ruin and squalor lurking beneath, glimpsing a nation in an acute state of post traumatic stress, desperate to forget some terrible secret about what happened to all the children.

 First published in City A.M.